abu2univ-web/images/README.md

 # images
 Created by Dr. Zaman.
 June 2026.
-# This repository contains visual materials used in teaching, research, and laboratory-related activities.
+# This repository contains visual materials related to teaching, research, and laboratory activities.